 Some years ago I wrote how Pink Floyd’s 1979 epic double album The Wall was a complex 26-song cycle about patriarchy and its institutionalised sexual shame.
-I don’t know why it’s taken so long, but I have belatedly realised that Meatloaf’s 1977 debut album is exactly the same—only it covers this terrain in a mere 7 songs.
+I don’t know why it’s taken so long, but I have belatedly realised that Meatloaf’s 1977 debut album Bat out of Hell is exactly the same—only it covers this terrain in a mere 7 songs.

 Bat Out of Hell opens with the monumental title track, 9 minutes and 48 seconds of Roy Bittan’s swirling piano and Todd Rundgren’s crashing guitar—with Marvin Lee Aday, better known as Meatloaf—wailing over the top.
 The title track introduces us to the dystopian world created by songwriter Jim Steinman.
-In the first verse alone a city’s on fire, “a killer’s on the bloodshot streets” and the local council no longer bothers to clean up the bodies.
+A city’s on fire, “a killer’s on the bloodshot streets” and the local council no longer cleans up the bodies.
+That’s verse one.

 The second verse introduces not only the album’s nameless hero but also the value system of this violent society: purity.
 As Bat Out of Hell develops, it becomes apparent that this purity is fundamentally sexual.
 Steinman’s lyrics quickly depict this as a polarised world without any shades of grey.
 Everything is either “pure and good and right”—or not.
-This is a straight fight between light and darkness, with purity in the white corner and uncontained sexual desire in the black boxers.
+This is a straight fight between light and darkness.
+Purity’s in the white corner, with uncontained sexual desire in the black boxers.

 Bat’s mode of transport is a “silver black phantom bike.”
 The motorcycle has long been the first choice of the dispossessed, the alienated, and the outsider—think James Dean and those 60s bikie gang flicks.
 The motorcycle is individual, noisy, fast and dangerous.
 It flaunts social conventions.
 Less so in these days of Harley-riding mid-level corporate execs with neatly manicured wild streaks, but when I was growing up in the 70s riding a motorcycle definitely carried a taint.
 Bat’s choice of a motorcycle reinforces the sense of him as a rebellious outsider.

-Bat’s nemesis is nothing other than patriarchy—a black-and-white value system where female sexuality is a commodity and anyone with a yin for socially illicit sex is a threat to the moral order
+Bat’s nemesis is nothing other than patriarchy—a black-and-white value system where female sexuality is a controlled.
+Anyone with a yin for socially illicit sex is a threat to the moral order.

-Bat’s nemesis is nothing other than patriarchy—a black-and-white value system where female sexuality is a commodity and anyone with a yin for socially illicit sex is a threat to the moral order.
+Bat’s nemesis is nothing other than patriarchy—a black-and-white value system where female sexuality is a controlled.
+Anyone with a yin for socially illicit sex is a threat to the moral order.
 I have written about the historical reasons for this in A brief history of shame and Veils and vaginas – why do patriarchies control sex?.

 In the second track, Bat meets his equally nameless heroine (unlike Springsteen, who peppers his songs with a laundry list of character names).
 It is, of course, at night.
 The sexual nature of Bat’s interest in the girl is immediately obvious: “You were licking your lips / And your lipstick shining / I was dying just to ask for a taste.”
 Bat is not interested in her mind, her personality, or even—it turns out—her heart.